NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
   * Often these connections are used to drive other hardware-only based solutions that aren't a part of Helioduino's use case, but can still be connected up using a BinarySensor that triggers upon specific conditions, possibly using an ISR-capable pin if desired.

-We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).

 ### Networking & Wireless

 * Networking of any kind is 100% optional, with all base functionality being able to be performed on a fully remote basis utilizing a single RTC and optional GPS (or known static location).